mag16/Shopify-Developer-Intern-Challenge/README.md

 ## test routes with Postman
 - Postman is an awesome client to test the routes created here.
 Sign up for free [here](https://www.postman.com/) to download and start testing.

-- Post an item: localhost:3000/inventory with request body of "name": "name of item", "description":"description of item".
+- Post an item: localhost:3000/inventory with request body of "name": "name of item", "description":"description of item" to (POST).

-- Get all items: after adding a couple of items with a Post request we can now get all items with a get request to localhost:3000/inventory.
+- Get all items: after adding a couple of items with a Post request we can now get all items with a get request (GET) to localhost:3000/inventory.

 - Get one item: provide the id generated to the following route to get the item (GET request) to localhost:3000/inventory/:id.

 - Edit an item: provide the id to the url (PUT request) to localhost:3000/inventory/:id and change item name or description.

 - Delete an item: provide the id to the url (DELETE request) to localhost:3000/inventory/:id.
 This returns the id that was deleted.
-Run a (Get reqquest) to get new list with deleted item removed.
+Run a (GET request) to get new list with deleted item removed.